meesvandongen/just-one-cf/docs/game-design.md

 ### Game Rules

 #### Round Structure (Single Word)
-1. **Choose a Guesser**: One player becomes the "Guesser" for this round
+1. **Choose a Guesser**: Players rotate in order - each player takes turns being the guesser in sequential rounds
 2. **Reveal the Word**: All other players can see the mystery word, but the Guesser cannot
 3. **Write Clues**: Each non-guessing player writes exactly ONE word as a clue on their device
 4. **Automatic Duplicate Check**: The system automatically identifies and removes identical clues